 Anonymous Game Developers Interactive have been hard at work taking the original King’s Quest trilogy and injecting new life and compatibility into the series with their faithful remakes.
 Best of all the team have released them for free, and they’re all compatible with both Windows and Mac OS X machines.

 Each game is accompanied by its own introduction, FAQ and hints collection, whilst at the same time keeping in-line with the originals despite the obvious changes.
-For an overview of the third game in the trilogy, check out Angela’s article.
 Another Sierra adventure game, Quest for Glory II has also been revamped and released for free by AGD Interactive.

 You can download full versions of each adventure at the following links: